VVargaOI/SafeguardAutomation/RDP Applications/Go chromedp/webgenericcdp/README.md

 Debug logging for webgenericcdp can be enabled via the app publishing configuration using the -debug switch within --args.

-Debug logging for chromedp can be enabled the ```chromedb_logging``` setting within the configuration file.
+Debug logging for chromedp can be enabled the ```chromedp_logging``` setting within the configuration file.

 If the RemoteApp-Launcher console window does not close it means that the script did not find all elements on the page and it's still retrying.

 ### Other issues

-* In case of running lots of tests within a short period of time, Windows Security may flag webgenericcdp as Trojan.
+In case of running lots of tests within a short period of time, Windows Security may flag webgenericcdp as Trojan.
 Symptom is that the RemoteApp-Launcher window closes and there is no any log from webgenericcdp.
 The following event is visible in the OI-SG-RemoteApp-Launcher log: *Error occurred while trying to launch application: Error occurred while trying to launch process.
-Got error: Operation did not complete successfully because the file contains a virus or potentially unwanted software. (os error 225) *
+Got error: Operation did not complete successfully because the file contains a virus or potentially unwanted software. (os error 225)

 FIXME:picture